What row? In China, business as usual in Japanese shops

+* Westlake Chemical Partners LP announces fourth quarter and full year 2016 earnings

-NANJING, China Tensions between China and Japan are at their worst in years over rival claims on a group of islands, angry crowds have overturned Japanese cars in one Chinese city and a man ripped the flag off the Japanese ambassador's car in Beijing.
+NANJING, China, Sept 14 Tensions between China and Japan are at their worst in years over rival claims on a group of islands, angry crowds have overturned Japanese cars in one Chinese city and a man ripped the flag off the Japanese ambassador's car in Beijing.

 But in shops and department stores in China's main cities, there appears to be no let-up in the purchases of Japanese gadgets, clothing and other products.
 Even in Nanjing, at the heart of the historic animosity between the Asian giants, it's business as usual.